Salamanca

 BAROQUE ALTARPIECE OF SAN ESTEBAN CHURCH

-The Baroque is a long period in art history that spans the 17th and 18th centuries.
-Its development comprises several stages, evolving from the coolness of Mannerist art to the exuberance of Rococo.
-This evolution towards an increasingly ornate art is also evident in the interior ornamentation of temples, especially in altarpieces.
+The Baroque is a broad period in art history that developed between the 17th and 18th centuries.
+Throughout these two centuries, it evolved from the still contained forms of Mannerism to the ornamental exuberance of Rococo.
+This progressive tendency towards decorative richness is manifested with special intensity inside temples, and very especially in altarpieces, true protagonists of the liturgical space.

-The proposal is completed with the installation of informative posts in each of these churches with photos and a QR code that links to the website with all the information about each altarpiece.
+The initiative is completed with the installation of informative panels in each of these temples, accompanied by images and QR codes that allow access to a website with detailed information about each altarpiece, thus facilitating a more complete and accessible visiting experience.

 Read More